SergeyUlikhanyan/EpamProject/README.md

 - VPC with two public subnets and route table
 - Security group with specified ports
 - Route53 record
-- Network load balancer with target group and listener
+- Network load balancer with target groups and listeners
 - Autoscalling group and Launch template for creating EC2 instance(s) with 30gb GP2 volume

 # Requirements